-- 1. It is preferred to perform ablution while mentioning the name of Allaah 55. - On the authority of Al-Muhaajir ibn Qunfudh 4, he greeted the Prophet abut that the latter did not return his salutation until he had performed ablution: "There is nothing that prevented me from responding to you except that I do no like to mention the name of Allaah unless I am in a state of purity".
-Qataadah said, "Because of this, Al-Hassan hated to recite the Qur'aan or mention Allaah 's name unless he had performed ablution."
+- 1. It is preferred to perform ablution while mentioning the name of Allaah 388: - On the authority of AI-Muhaajir ibn Qunfudh , he greeted the Prophet but that the latter did not return his salutation until he had performed ablution: "There is nothing that prevented me from responding to you except that I do no like to mention the name of Allaah unless I am in a state of purity".
+Qataadah said, "Because of this, AI-Hassan hated to recite the Qur'aan or mention Allaah's name unless he had performed ablution."
 (Recorded by Ahmad, Abu Dawud, An-Nasaa'i, and Ibn Maajah) - 2.
-It is preferred to perform ablution when going to sleep: - On the authority of Al-Baraa' ibn 'Aazib 4, the Messenger of Allaah 15 said.
-"When you go to your bed, perform ablution, lie on your right side and then say,
+It is preferred to perform ablution when going to sleep: - On the authority of Al-Baraa' ibn 'Aazib 4, the Messenger of Allaah a said, "When you go to your bed, perform ablution, lie on your right side and then say, you sent.'
+If you die during that night, you will be along the pure natural path.
+Make it your final statement (of the night).
+He reported that he repeated this supplication to the Prophet and he said, "...and Your messengers."
+The Prophet interjected, "No...'and the prophets You sent'."
+(Recorded by Ahmad, Al-Bukhaari, and At-Tirmidhi) This also applies to one who is in a condition of major ritual impurity.

-Allaah umma 'aslamtu nafsee 'ilayka, wa fawwadhtu 'amree 'ilayka, wa wajjahtu wajhee 'ilayka, wa 'alja'tu dhahree 'ilayka, raqhbatan wa rahbatan 'ilayka, laa raalja' wa laa manja minka 'illaa 'ilayka, 'aamantu bikitaabikal-lathee 'anzalta wa bi-nabiyyikal-lathee 'arsalta
+Allaahumma 'aslamtu nafsee 'ilayka, wa fawwadhtu 'amree 'ilayka, wa wajjahtu wajhee 'ilayka, wa 'alja'tu dhahree 'ilayka, raghbatan wa rahbatan 'ilayka, laa raalja' wa laa manja minka 'illaa 'ilayka, 'aamantu bikitaabikal-lathee 'anzalta wa binabiyyikal-lathee 'arsalta

 'O Allaah, I submit my soul to You, and I turn my face to You.
 I entrust my affairs to You.
 I retreat unto You for protection with hope and fear in You.
 There is no resort and no savior but You.
-I affirm my faith in Your books which You revealed and in Your Prophet s you sent.'
-If you die during that night, you will be along the pure natural path.
-Make it your final statement (of the night).
-He reported that he repeated this supplication to the
+I affirm my faith in Your books which You revealed and in Your prophets